oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

     -  SHOULD respond with status code 501
     -  SHOULD respond with "Command not supported" in the status text
     -  MAY respond with status code 500

+Example `investigate /hunt` commands:

+ * Investigate ?? by absolute time (link to example in appendix)
+ * Investigate ?? by relative time (link to example in appendix)

 -------